Fuzzy Conditional Formatting in Google Sheets

 1. Select Range

-3. Set Sensitivity
+3. Set Threshold

-5. Choose Colour Scheme
+4. Choose a Colour Scheme

-6. Format
+5. Format

 Click Format to apply highlighting.
+Rows with no similar match stay white.

 Matching Modes and Threshold Rules